Charges for non-residential services 2013/14

 Failure to provide the required information regarding your finances will also mean that we are unable to undertake a benefits check for you, in which case, you may continue to miss out on benefits to which you may be entitled.
-Failure to provide written proof of financial details will result in charges being applied until information is confirmed.
+We will need to see proof of financial details and charges will be applied until this information is confirmed.

 Liability to pay charges will be reassessed each year and you will be asked about any changes to your income or savings at that time.